 He has since scored dozens of feature films, TV shows and multimedia series; working with production companies, studios and directors worldwide.
 Recent film releases include the acclaimed Max Payne: Retribution and medieval fantasy / horror Knights of The Damned.
 He is currently arranging and composing a new series (watch this space..!)

-Nick composed the soundtrack and will be taking part as a guest in the Mental Ideas Podcast, as well as composing the music for several upcoming film, TV & radio projects.
+Nick composed the soundtrack and will be taking part as a guest in series 2 of our Mental Ideas Podcast, as well as composing the music for several upcoming film, TV & radio projects.
 That’s music to our ears!

 Larry began his career as a caricature artist at Honolulu’s Waikiki Beach, later moving to Los Angeles to work for a Hollywood animation studio.
 In 1985 he visited Hong Kong, intending to stay for two weeks, and ended up staying and making a name for himself as a cartoonist.
 His Lily Wong daily comic strip was considered a bellwether of life and politics in the territory, and was reprinted widely around the world.
 His first book, Aieeyaaa!, became the best-selling English-language book in Hong Kong publishing history.
 In 1997 Larry was commissioned by the Independent to chronicle in cartoons Hong Kong’s final 100 days under British rule.
 His satirical commentary about the Hong Kong Handover was Time Magazine’s first-ever full-page cartoon essay.